Resilient Reefs launches first economic valuation at Ningaloo Coast

 Understanding the contribution of Ningaloo to the local economy and local communities helps inform the development of the World Heritage site's climate risks and adaptation strategies.

-The Resilient Reefs Initiative was launched in 2018 and is implemented through a global, private-public consortium of partners that is led by the Great Barrier Reef Foundation in collaboration with The Nature Conservancy's Reef Resilience Network, Columbia University's Centre for Resilient Cities and Landscapes, Resilient Cities Catalyst, the global consultancy AECOM and UNESCO’s World Heritage Centre’s Marine Programme.
+The Resilient Reefs Initiative was launched in 2018 and is implemented through a global, private-public consortium of partners that is led by the Great Barrier Reef Foundation in collaboration with The Nature Conservancy's Reef Resilience Network, Columbia University's Centre for Resilient Cities and Landscapes, Resilient Cities Catalyst, UNESCO and the global consultancy AECOM.
 The Economic Contribution Study was delivered by the Department of Biodiversity, Conservation and Attractions of the government of Western Australia.